 Today, though, we tend to use the word heritage in a more liberal sense.
 While it still relates to something that is a person’s by reason of birth, it’s the things that can’t be touched that we tend to focus upon most – things like national heritage, cultural heritage, and family heritage.
-When we look at heritage, we want to confirm a sense of belonging.
+When we look at heritage, we want to confirm a sense of where we belong.

 find | understand | enjoy

 Getting to know the historical elements of our heritage takes time and dedication.
 But, it doesn’t have to be hard.
 With help from no1historychick you can easily get to know

 - the sources of information about your heritage

 - how to share that understanding with others